 Meetings & Assistant

-Live Assistant: Smart suggestions, Q&A, sentiment, and Catchup
+Live Assistant: Smart suggestions, Q&A, Real-Time Clarity, and Catchup

-Use the in-call Assistant to generate suggestions, run Q&A-style output, sentiment analysis, and Catchup—grounded in your transcript and workspace context.
+Use the in-call Assistant to generate suggestions, run Q&A-style output, Real-Time Clarity analysis, and Catchup—grounded in your transcript and workspace context.

 What the Assistant does